Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Putting it all together: The dynamics of spike trains

 \subsection{Distributional differentiation of spike trains}

-We end the paper by showing another example that emphasizes the unique gains of a distribution theory formalism to neuronal spike trains.
+In this section we discuss another property that emphasizes the unique gains of a distribution theory formalism to neuronal spike trains and important topics in neuroscience.
 Although a spike train has no pointwise derivative, its derivative is well-defined in the distributional sense.
 By definition, the derivative $s_i'$ acts on a test function $\varphi$ as $\langle s_i',\varphi\rangle = -\langle s_i,\varphi'\rangle$, producing $-\sum_k \varphi'(t_i^k)$.
 In other words, differentiation of a spike train does not measure changes in the spikes themselves, which has no meaning, but rather local changes in the test function at the event times.
-We will develop this intuition carefully.
+It tells us how sensitive a downstream process is to the precise timing of spikes.

+This is directly relevant to \textbf{temporal coding hypotheses}, where information is carried not by average firing rates but by the precise times at which individual spikes occur.
+Under a rate code, small shifts in spike timing are noise.
+But under a temporal code, they are signal.
+The distributional derivative $\langle s_i', \varphi \rangle = -\sum_k \varphi'(t_i^k)$ provides a mathematically exact way to quantify this distinction.
+It measures how much a given downstream process $\varphi$ changes per unit shift in spike time, without approximation or binning.
+Temporal coding and its contrast with rate coding have been extensively studied in sensory systems \cite{GerstnerKistlerNaudPaninski2014, theunissen1995temporal, panzeri2010sensory}.

+This formalism also provides a natural framework for understanding how \textbf{spike timing jitter affects synaptic integration}.
+In any real neural circuit, spike times are variable, they fluctuate trial to trial due to channel noise, synaptic stochasticity, and network dynamics.
+The question of whether downstream computation is robust or fragile to this jitter is ultimately a question about the magnitude of $|\varphi'(t_i^k)|$ in the sense that if the downstream process changes slowly near the spike time, the computation is robust to small timing perturbations.
+But if it changes quickly, the computation is necessarily sensitive.
+This connects the distributional derivative directly to the experimental literature on spike timing precision and its functional consequences \cite{mainen1995reliability, koch1997relationship, galan2008optimal}.

+Distributional differentiation also provides the formal mathematical basis for analyzing \textbf{spike-timing-dependent plasticity (STDP)}, in which the sign and magnitude of synaptic modification depend on the precise temporal order and interval between pre- and postsynaptic spikes, typically within windows of tens of milliseconds.
+STDP is inherently a derivative-like operation on spike timing.
+The plasticity rule assigns different outcomes depending on whether a presynaptic spike leads or lags a postsynaptic spike by a small temporal offset.
+The distributional framework developed here provides the rigorous mathematical structure within which such timing-dependent operations on event-structured objects can be formally defined and analyzed \cite{bi1998synaptic, markram1997regulation, feldman2012spike}.

+Finally, the distributional derivative supports the analysis of \textbf{delay-dependent synchronization and refractoriness} in neural circuits.
+In networks where action potentials (or equivalent discrete signals) propagate with finite conduction velocities and neurons experience a refractory period after firing, the causal admissibility of an input depends on the precise timing relationship between signal arrival and the neuron's refractory state \cite{sila2019, puppo2018}.
+The derivative of a spike train, acting on a downstream kernel, quantifies exactly how perturbations in these timing relationships propagate through a circuit, a question that cannot be addressed or modeled within a rate-coding or binned-time framework \cite{BrunelHakim1999, ErmentroutTerman2010}.